Quantum Interference in Two-Atom Resonant X-ray Scattering of an Intense Attosecond Pulse: Results and discussion

 We numerically solve Eqs.~(\ref{eqn_psi0_nstate}) and (\ref{eqn_psi1_nstate}) until there is no dynamics left.
 This typically involves propagating the equations for much longer than the pulse and until there is no population remaining in the excited states.
 The actual total time the equations are solved to obtain the coherent resonant response depends on the pulse area and the positions of the atoms.
 For $Q = 2\pi$ and $Q = \pi$, the propagation times are 209 a.u. and 1588 a.u. respectively.
+It is worth pointing out that for a 4-level electronic state description for each atom, for a given scattering angle and outgoing photon polarization, this requires solving 32 coupled equations for a given $\omega_k$ [Eqs.~(\ref{eqn_psi0_nstate}) \& (\ref{eqn_psi1_nstate})] but for multiple $\omega_k$ points, Eq.~(\ref{eqn_psi0_nstate}) needs to be solved only once.
+Including the number of $\omega_k$ points required and for two outgoing photon polarizations, these translate to solving about 1984 and 3904 equations for $Q = 2\pi$ and $Q = \pi$ pulses, respectively.
+These calculations are repeated for about 120 scattering angles for each angular distribution curves shown in the Secs.~\ref{subsec_initial2pz},~\ref{subsec_initial_supequal}, and~\ref{subsec_weakfield}.